 The proposal on Joint Investigation Teams (JIT) IT collaboration platform complements the digitalisation of the justice strategy brought forward by the Commission.
 The objective of the initiative is to increase the efficiency and effectiveness of investigations and prosecutions done by JITs in cross-border cases, facilitated by digital communication, document/evidence storage and exchange tools.
-The adoption of the regulation is planned for the fourth quarter of 2021.
+The regulation has been adopted in December 2021 and it is open for feedback until March 2022.